mauriziokovacic/Interviews/Coding/MaintenanceCenter/Description.md

 ```
 that finds the maximum sum of strengths of all machines.

-> Note:
+#### Note
-> - Each machine can transfer at most one power unit during the entire process, only when it is unmarked.
+- Each machine can transfer at most one power unit during the entire process, only when it is unmarked.
-> - A machine can receive power units from multiple other machines, even after it has been marked.
+- A machine can receive power units from multiple other machines, even after it has been marked.
-> - The operation can be performed multiple times, but only unmarked machines can be selected during each operation.
+- The operation can be performed multiple times, but only unmarked machines can be selected during each operation.

 ## Constraints